-“Colt, how are you doing sweetie?”
-Mom says, glancing at Molly.
-Like I can’t see them struggling not to laugh..
+I’m pouring cereal when Mom walks in and gives my shoulder a squeeze.
+“Colt, how are you doing sweetie?” she says, glancing at my sister Abby.
+They’re trying hard not to laugh, it’ s annoying.
 Whatever.
 I get back to damage control.

 “I need to make sure that video didn’t—” My phone buzzes across the table.
 A text from Zach.